Restore HyWorks Controller

 -

-Browse the location where the backup file (.bak for SQL Server database) is kept.
+Browse to the location where the backup file (.bak for SQL Server databases) is stored.

 -